robahall/tswalkthrough/README.md

 # Walkthrough of Forecasting: Principles and Practice

-Working through chapters and exercises in [Forecasting: Principles and Practice](https://otexts.com/fpp2/).
+Working through of chapters and exercises in [Forecasting: Principles and Practice](https://otexts.com/fpp2/).

 The book is based on time series in R. This walk through is to find equivalent packages in python and concisely show how to use them in python.
+All analysis is by the original author and this is so I can reference how to quickly perform the same techniques and observations in Python.